 - require the member to be reprimanded, admonished or counselled by the committee

 - impose a fine of up to $5,000 payable to the Minister of Finance

-- publish its order, in detail or in summary, with or without the member’s name, in the College’s magazine
+- direct that its order be published, in detail or in summary, with or without the member’s name, in Professionally Speaking

 - order costs to be paid by the member.

 As at least one panel member is an appointed member of Council, the public is ensured a role in the hearings process.
-The panel is also comprised of at least one elected member of Council.
-The panel makes decisions by considering the evidence related to the allegations and submissions of the College and the member.
+The panel also comprises at least one elected member of Council.
+It makes decisions by considering the evidence related to the allegations and submissions of the College and the member.

 Fitness to Practise Committee

-If a panel of the Fitness to Practise Committee finds a member to be incapacitated, it may direct the Registrar to revoke the member’s teaching certificate, suspend the certificate for up to two years, impose terms, conditions or limitations on the certificate, and postpone, reduce or cancel certain conditions if alternate conditions are fulfilled.
+If a panel of the Fitness to Practise Committee finds a member to be incapacitated, it may direct the Registrar to revoke the member’s teaching certificate, suspend the certificate for up to two years, or impose terms, conditions or limitations on the certificate.

 Participation in the program occurs without prejudice to the parties.
-When a MOA is considered by a panel of the Investigation Committee, the ratified MOA is provided to the member, the complainant and the member’s employer.
-When a MOA is considered by a panel of the Discipline Committee, which is open to the public, the content of the agreement is public.
+When an MOA is considered by a panel of the Investigation Committee, the ratified MOA is provided to the member, the complainant and the member’s employer.
+When an MOA is considered by a panel of the Discipline Committee, which is open to the public, the content of the agreement is public.